indisputable/emitrr-task/README.md

 - Users can see their score cards and review correct/incorrect answers.
 - Users can see all their previous submissions on their profile page.
 - Users can reset their progress from their profile page.

 - Users can view global leaderboard.
-The ranking will be based on who has score more points.
+The ranking will be based on who has score more points. (bonus)
-- Users can also see language-specific and quiz-specific leaderboard.
+- Users can also see language-specific and quiz-specific leaderboard. (bonus)

-#### Admins
+#### Admins (Bonus: Dynamic Content Updates)
 - Admins can add quizes.
 - Admins can add languages.
 - Admins can add questions for selected languages.